FMMGroupVa/FMM/README.md

 # FMM base R Package

+This repository contains the source codes of the FMM R package which implements the core of the FMM approach.

 ## Overview

 The FMM (Frequency Modulated Möbius) model is a nonlinear parametric regression model designed to analyze nearly periodic, non-sinusoidal physiological time series, extracting key features encoded in time-varying oscillatory morphology.
 This method decomposes signals into harmonic functions, known as Möbius waves, which are characterized by four physiologically interpretable parameters: amplitude ($A$), location ($\alpha$), width/sharpness ($\omega$), and direction/symmetry ($\beta$).